DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 }
 ```

-That will supress the error.\
+That will suppress the error.\
 It's important to note that we only want to encapsulate these two lines with the `if` statement.\
 Whether or not if there is currently an active checkpoint we want to set the checkpoint we just hit to the active one.
-Otherwise we would never be able to set the next checkpoint.
+Otherwise, we would never be able to set the next checkpoint.

 This should be all you need to have a working checkpoint system.
-If your checkpoint prefab is all update you should be able to drag in checkpoints and they will work right out of the box.
+If your checkpoint prefab is all update you should be able to drag in checkpoints, and they will work right out of the box.

 ### Optimizing Checkpoints